cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 ```
 To accomplish server rendering for SSR, this markup would be placed inside a server-rendered template like what is used by [EJS](https://ejs.co/) (or Deno-native [djs](https://github.com/syumai/dejs)).

 A custom element would be created in a JavaScript file that is referenced in the markup.
-In the example, the `dsd-wc` element looks like this:
+In the example, the `dsd-wc` element looks like this ([source code](https://github.com/cdoremus/web-component-demos/blob/main/dsd-js.js)):
 ```js
 // dsd-js.js
 class DeclarativeShadowDOMWC extends HTMLElement {